-Details of Directors’ pay, service contracts, and Directors’ interests in the ordinary shares of the Company, are included in the Directors’ Remuneration Report on pages 60 to 79.
+Details of Directors’ pay, service contracts and Directors’ interests in the ordinary shares of the Company are included in the Directors’ Remuneration Report on pages 78 to 100.

 Formal appraisals of the Executive Directors were undertaken during the financial year.
 All the Non-Executive Directors underwent an annual appraisal conducted by the Senior Independent Non-Executive Director.
-The Board confirms that John Tutte and Barbara Richmond, who stand for reappointment as Executive Directors, Matthew Pratt who stands for appointment as an Executive Director and Nick Hewson, Sir Michael Lyons who stand for reappointment as Non-Executive Directors; and John Tutte and Nicky Dulieu who stand for reappointment as Non-Executive Directors, continue to be effective and demonstrate the appropriate commitment to their roles.
+The Board confirms that Matthew Pratt and Barbara Richmond, who stand for reappointment as Executive Directors; Nick Hewson and Sir Michael Lyons who stand for reappointment as Non-Executive Directors; and John Tutte and Nicky Dulieu who stand for appointment as Non-Executive Directors, continue to be effective and demonstrate the appropriate commitment to their roles.

 The Executive Directors have formal service agreements and termination of their employment may be effective by 12 months’ notice given by the Company for John Tutte and Barbara Richmond and 6 months’ notice given by the Company for Matthew Pratt.

-In accordance with the UK Corporate Governance Code, all of the Directors, will retire at the Annual General Meeting to be held on Wednesday, 6 November 2019 and, being eligible, offer themselves for reappointment, save for Vanda Murray who will be stepping down from the Board following the 2020 AGM.
+In accordance with the UK Corporate Governance Code (the "Code"), all of the Directors will retire at the Annual General Meeting to be held on Friday, 6 November 2020 and, being eligible, offer themselves for reappointment, save for Vanda Murray who will be stepping down from the Board following the 2020 AGM.

 Powers of the Directors